cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 ## Flag 3

 Let's get us some filesystem access.
-On a lark, I tried the command `sudo whoami`...
-And the answer is `root`!
+On a lark, I tried the command `sudo whoami`… And the answer is `root`!
 Jackpot!

 Though `sudo less /etc/sudoers` reveals that www-data has full sudo access without a password, so it's really just as good.

-And... `sudo ls -la /home/ubuntu/.ssh` reveals no private SSH key.
+And… `sudo ls -la /home/ubuntu/.ssh` reveals no private SSH key.

 Doing `less portal.php` reveals that the mystery string is simply hard-coded, and nothing interesting is hidden in the other PHP files.